huriettic/portalrenderingimpossiblespace/README.md

 Download the project as a ZIP file then add it to Unity Hub.
 After it is loaded, go to Scenes and double click ImpossibleSpace.unity to load the scene.

-There still is a bug I have to fix then I can go to adding moving objects.